Every November, the Microsoft Deferred Compensation Plan (DCP) opens for enrollment and salary deferral elections for the upcoming year.

-And every year, we hear similar questions for those eligible to allocate money into a deferred compensation plan.
+And every year, we hear similar questions from those eligible to allocate money into a deferred compensation plan.

 - What’s the risk of the Microsoft DCP?